Piotr-Trybala/SQL_Runs_Data/README.md

 ## 🎯 Goal

 The main goal of this project is to transform raw running data collected from a Garmin watch into a structured SQL database that enables detailed analysis.
-Table **`runs`** captures summary metrics of each workout, while table **`segments`** provides a detailed breakdown of each session into it's individual components.
+Table **`runs`** captures summary metrics of each workout, while table **`segments`** provides a detailed breakdown of each session into its individual components.
 This structure allows both macro (long-term progress) and micro (intra-session performance) analysis.
 Through this approach, it becomes possible to:
 - **track progress** - evaluate improvement in pace, endurance and heart rate across training sessions and training segments,
-- **analyse training structure** - explore the distribution of run types and how training intensity ecolved closed to race day,
+- **analyse training structure** - explore the distribution of run types and how training intensity evolved closed to race day,
 - **assess consistency** - determine how systematically the entire training plan was executed and identify periods of high or low engagement.

 ---